Set Up Search Customizations

 - Click Save.

 And, voila!
 Now customers won’t wind up empty-handed, even when they use variations of a term.
-In Capricorn’s community, for example, a search for expresso now turns up discussions, articles, and other results that use the term espresso.
+In Capricorn’s site, for example, a search for expresso now turns up discussions, articles, and other results that use the term espresso.

 Add Search Results from External Sources with Federated Search